cengstro/caseyengstrom.ca/content/blog/2021-05-31-intro-atlas/index.markdown

 ![Pink Snow on the Vowell Glacier, Bugaboos, 2020](vowell.png)

 This summer, hikers and mountaineers can help us ground validate our snow algae satellite map by visiting predicted "Algae" and "Other" locations.
 Here's how it works: a few days before your trip, check the [web app](https://caseyengstrom.users.earthengine.app/view/snow-algae-ground-truth) for any predicted points in your region.
 In the field, navigate to those points with the Gaia GPS app and classify whether or not the point is predicted correctly.

 ![catamount](cat4.jpg)

 If you like to spend time in the mountains, please consider [signing up](https://form.jotform.com/211535914885059) to participate in our citizen science project.
 As a bonus, participants recieve a free 1-year Gaia GPS Premium membership on signup!
 For more information, please see the [step-by-step instructions](https://caseyengstrom.ca/blog/volunteer-protocol/).

+2022 UPDATE: This project is no longer actively recruiting volunteers.
+If you are still interested in volunteering, please see [https://wp.wwu.edu/livingsnowproject/](https://wp.wwu.edu/livingsnowproject/).